vkmrishad/bigga/README.md

 This setup contains everything you need to get started with a single-instance, production-grade container deployment

-Please get in touch with Reckonsys for the (Enterprise edition)[#Enterprise-Edition].
+Please get in touch with Reckonsys for the [Enterprise edition](#Enterprise-Edition).

 ### Featuring: